victoriajeniluc/Practice/CSS/notes.md

 ##GRID TEMPLATE AREAS##
 - Another way to define where items go is the create areas on your grid and name them
+- The grid sets up the template where the items would be the class name of the element
 	Example:
 		.grid {
 			display: grid;